 This will vary depending on what needs addressing. short term issues generally can be resolved in 1 to 2 sessions.
 Something that has been a problem for years may take longer to treat.

 On occasion, minor side effects may be incurred.
-These may include bruising, minor bleeding
+These may include bruising and minor bleeding.
+Your practitioner can discuss these with you.

 No. It is covered under private health insurance.
 Check with your insurer for cover and rebates available.